DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## Interact with the Tested Webpage

-Perform the following actions on the tested webpage opened in the browser:
+Perform the following actions on the tested webpage:

 1. Enter a name in the **Your name** field.
 2. Check the **Support for testing on remote devices** and **Advanced traffic and markup analysis** checkboxes.